-The supplemental air bag will deflate quickly after a collision.
+The supplemental air bags will deflate quickly after a collision is over.

 After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
 The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.